funteck123/FOP_Tron/README.md

 Keep all combat outcomes visually concise and in Tron’s neon aesthetic (blue for player actions, red for enemies, gold for achievements).

-2.5.4 Enemy AI Bot Behavior
+2.5.3 Enemy AI Bot Behavior

 ![alphazero](image/alphazero.webp)

 AI difficulty levels are defined for each enemy type (Koura: Easy, Sark: Medium, Rinzler: Hard, Clu: Impossible).
 Detailed behavior and strategic logic are described in §2.3 Designing Enemies (for sample reference only).

-2.5.5 Round Flow and Victory Conditions
+2.5.4 Round Flow and Victory Conditions
 - When all enemies are derezzed, the player wins the round and earns XP.
 - Leveling up grants permanent stat boosts and may unlock new arenas, characters, or story chapters.
-- The game then transitions to a cutscene or story segment (if implemented) before the next round begins.
+- The game then transitions to a cutscene or turn-based story choices segment (if implemented) before the next round begins.

 ### 2.6 OOP & File Handling (0.5 marks)
 Proper use of abstraction, inheritance, and modular code.